Lawqup/config/README.md

 # config
-Repo for all my config files
+Repo for all my config files.

-Half this stuff is copied so you're no worse for taking this
+Most up-to-date and fleshed-out configurations are my [Emacs](./Emacs.org) and [Xmonad](./xmonad.hs) configs.